bachelor-2014/report/v2/human_interaction.md

 has a strong effect on how the user interface is build, as anybody on any kind of reasonable PC to be able to run the software.
 Little research is required to realize that this calls for some form of common runtime.
-In the modern world of heterogenious platforms this common runtime realistically is a web browser, and preferably a reasonably up-to-date one.
+In the modern world of heterogeneous platforms this common runtime realistically is a web browser, and preferably a reasonably up-to-date one.
 It is considered as a prerequisite for EvoBot that such a platform is present on the client PC, and the GUI can therefore safely be implemented in web technologies.
 Furthermore there is an informal requirement stated above regarding usage consumption.
-It is therefore advantagous to move as much of the computation to the computer of client, which can be done by running the application in a web browser.
+It is therefore advantageous to move as much of the computation to the computer of client, which can be done by running the application in a web browser.

 With the above goals in mind, a design consisting of two components is